32

 • Paying your taxes

-• Respect security and public order
+• Respect safety and public order

 cours de français